LaunchCode-Education-Archived/liftoff-OLD/articles/deploy-java/README.md

 ## Further Learning

 **How can we keep a set of properties for local development to connect to my database?** Using spring profiles, and two sets of property files, you can create properties for both local and deployment.
 [Read more about profiles in Spring](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-change-configuration-depending-on-the-environment).

+**How can I work with logs for my deployed Java application?** Logging gives valuable info about your running application, including the potential sources of errors.
+[Read morea about logging in Java](../logging-java/).